PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-13 17:07:41
+Last updated: 2024-04-13 17:08:14
-Random Quote: Marshall: "Where is your playbook?"Robin: "My playbook?
-Bro, uh, two-volume set, right here.Ted: "It's a great read, actually."Lily: "Yeah, I'm reading it right now." - Robin Scherbatsky
+Random Quote: I didn't realize you were small potatoes.
+And to be clear, I am referring to your testicles. - Robin Scherbatsky